 Want to learn more?
 Earn a professional certificate by completing the Professional Certificate Programme Nutrition and Disease.
 This programme consistst of two MOOCs: Nutrition, Heart disease and Diabetes and Nutrition and Cancer.
 In the Professional Certificate Programme Nutrition and Disease, you will learn about the interaction between nutrients, diets and cardiometabolic disease (heart disease and diabetes).

 Meet the instructors

 Other interesting MOOCs

-Do you like this MOOC?
+Do you like the MOOC Nutrition and Disease: Nutrition and Cancer?
 Then you might also be interested in these MOOCs: